-During the Christmas Season, music is a key ingredient to creating holiday magic... for me and many others, I'm sure.
-Just the other day, I was out walking my little dog, Jolie, and enjoying the holiday decorations in my neighborhood.
+During the Christmas Season, music is a key ingredient in creating holiday magic... for me and many others, I'm sure.
+Just the other day, I was out walking my little dog, Jolie, and enjoying the holiday decorations in my neighbourhood.
 The air was crisp and there appeared to be a few snowflakes in the air when suddenly, a nearby church began playing on their chimes, some familiar carols.
 I was thrilled!

 I've always been a huge fan of Christmas music, and as a child, growing up in a minister's family, Christmas music was played and enjoyed throughout December!
 Singing the Advent hymns and carols up until Christmas Eve was always such a thrill for me and even now, the memories, images and smells rush back to me when I hear these melodies playing.
 When the bells started pealing as I walked down the sidewalk, it just was a magical feeling that transported me, musically, to another time and place.
 At that moment, thoughts of problems disappeared, thoughts of conflict and tragedy temporarily vanished, and I was totally in the moment with peace on earth goodwill to people everywhere.